 Laurie obtained her PhD degree in immunology from Grenoble Alpes University (France) in 2019.
 She joined the Wu lab as a Postdoctoral fellow in August 2019 to understand the role of microbiota in the development of autoimmune diseases.
 Lung complications are common in rheumatoid arthritis (RA) and is the major cause of death in patients with RA.
 She focuses her work mainly on the mechanisms by which microbiota can trigger the plasticity of T cells that impact lung autoimmune pathology in RA-associated lung disease model.
 In her spare time, she enjoys the desert view of Tucson!

-Maddie is double majoring in Biochemistry and Molecular & Cellular Biology and will graduate in May 2020.
+Maddie double majored in Biochemistry and Molecular & Cellular Biology and graduated in May 2020.
 She have been a part of the Wu Lab since March 2018 and studys how gut microbiota impact autoimmune lung pathology.
 Outside of the lab, Maddie enjoys traveling and spending time outdoors.

 Tingting obtained her Ph.D. degree from the University of Chinese Academy of Sciences.
 During her Ph.D. training, she worked on autoimmune mouse models and studied the migration and suppressive function of Treg cells.
 She joined Wu lab in 2018 to study the plasticity of Tfh cells and how this may contribute to autoimmunity.
 She uses tools involving the conditional deletion of mouse models, flow cytometry analysis, as well as cellular and molecular immunology assays to test the hypothesis in her project.